Security

 The Three Components You Actually Need

 A non-custodial wallet.
 This is where the money lands.
 You control the seed phrase, you control the keys.
-Examples include hardware wallets (Ledger, Trezor), software wallets (Electrum, Xaman for the XRPL side), or mobile wallets that explicitly market themselves as non-custodial (Blue Wallet, Muun for Bitcoin).
+Examples include hardware wallets (Ledger, Trezor), software wallets (Electrum, or Xaman for the XRPL side), and mobile wallets that explicitly market themselves as non-custodial (Blue Wallet, Muun for Bitcoin).
 The one rule: the seed phrase is your money.
 Lose it, lose your funds.
 Share it, lose your funds.

 A settlement strategy.
 Bitcoin is volatile.
 If a client pays you 0.01 BTC today and you sit on it for two weeks, your invoice value drifts with the BTC price.
 Most freelancers and small businesses don't want that exposure.
-The fix is automatic settlement to a stablecoin: the moment Bitcoin hits your wallet, it's swapped to USDC, USDT, or RLUSD.
-You denominate your business in dollars, the blockchain is just the rail.
+The fix is automatic settlement to a stablecoin: the moment Bitcoin hits your wallet, it's converted to USDC, USDT, or RLUSD.
+You denominate your business in dollars, and the blockchain is just the rail.

 What Setup Looks Like in 2026